manishkumarr1017/CTF-Writeups/darkCON/Easy-ROP/README.md

     PIE:      No PIE (0x400000)
 ```

-As we can see NX enabled and about the canary, As the libc is statically linked and some of the libc functions present in the binary has canary enabled so the checksec shows that the canary enabled but after decompiling we can see that :
+As we can see NX is enabled.
+The libc is statically linked and some of the libc functions present in the binary will have the canary present in it, so the checksec shows that the canary is present for the given binary.
+Decompiling the given binary we can see that :

 ```